 As revealed in the IBM Institute for Business Value and Said Business School, University of Oxford, three out of five midmarket respondents report that analytics, information and big data solutions "create a competitive advantage in their industry," representing a 66% increase since 2010.
 Given the rapid rate and pace of change in business and technology, this gap will widen.
-While turning information into insights isn't easy, the good news is that vendors are increasingly recognizing that big data for you business, or you have some of the basics in place, more vendors, including IBM, are focusing on SMB customers.
+While turning information into insights isn't easy, the good news is that vendors are increasingly recognizing that big data isn't only for big businesses.
+Whether you are just starting to think about the relevance of big data for you business, or you have some of the basics in place, more vendors, including IBM, are focusing on SMB customers.
 Not only are they building more solutions tailored to SMB requirements, they are also developing educational materials to help you learn how more about applying big data solutions to real world business problems.
 As important, they are growing and training their business partners to help you get up the learning curve, implement solutions and optimize the value you gain from them.